Skip to main content

 Scope and Contents

 This collection is a portfolio of 46 prints, each were contact printed from the original 6.5" X 8.5" glass plate negative.
 These photographs were taken in November of 1919 by an anonymous photographer.
 Most of the businesses depicted in the photographs appear to have been located in the area of East Main Street between Commercial Place and Union Station in Norfolk.
-The Norfolk 1919 Photographic Collection has been digitized and is available in the Old Dominion University Libraries Digital Collections.
+The collection has been digitized and is available in the Old Dominion University Libraries Digital Collections.

 Dates